Hardware

 Note

-To optimize your computer for audio performance, check out these articles.
+To optimize your mac for audio performance, check out these articles.

 1. audio interface: